 Cover the dutch oven, and place it on the campfire grate for about 10-15 minutes, or until the cheese has melted.

 When ready, make sure to remove the dutch oven using oven mitts (or a t-shirt because who brings oven mitts to the campsite?).

-Squeeze a little lime juice on the savory treat, and add salt, pepper, and chili powder as desired, and start eating.
+Squeeze a little lime juice on the savory treat, add salt, pepper, and chili powder as desired, and start eating.

 You don’t have to pack up and drive to IHOP to enjoy a stack of flapjacks.

 They taste doubly delicious when you whip them up at the campfire.

 Prep Time: 5-20 minutes

 - 1 tbsp. baking powder

 - Maple syrup (optional)